 The string quartet keeps pushing your limits as a musician.
 Being surrounded by three very talented and inspiring fellow musicians, it never occurs to you to not fully engage while playing.
 Besides that, the full potential of the cello is used in a string quartet.
 From thorough basses, heavy enough to carry the other three, via close-harmony until a solo played on great heights, the string quartet has brought me all and will continue to do so.

-Since September of 2017, I have been performing on an instrument built by Sébastien Philippe Bernardel in Paris in 1865, on generous loan by the Dutch Musical Instruments Foundation (NMF).
+Since October of 2017, I have been performing on an instrument built by Jean Baptiste Vuillaume in Parijs around 1850, on generous loan by the Dutch Musical Instruments Foundation (NMF).

 +31 6 18088881